D.C. Taxicab Commission Releases Recommendations on Ridesharing Services

 • Maintain an excess liability insurance policy that provides a minimum of $1 million per incident coverage for accidents involving a ride sharing vehicle and operator in transit or during a ride-sharing trip.

 These requirements were only meant to be temporary until permanent ones could be implemented.
 The D.C.
 Taxicab Commission also created a panel to study the issue and recommend regulations for ridesharing services.
-The panel released its report on January 24, 2014.
 In addition to dealing with how to ensure a level playing field between ridesharing services and taxicabs, the report focused on driver selection and and insurance coverage requirements.
 Some of the recommendation dealing with insurance coverage and liability are:

 • The owner of the vehicle maintains insurance in compliance with private motor vehicle insurance requirements,